jupyter/docker-stacks/docs/contributing/lint.md

 - [`DL3008`][dl3008]: System packages are always updated (`apt-get`) to the latest version.
 - [`DL3013`][dl3013]: We always install the latest packages using `pip`

-The preferred way to do it for other rules is to flag ignored ones in the `Dockerfile`.
+The preferred way to ignore other rules is to flag them in the `Dockerfile`.

 > It is also possible to ignore rules by using a special comment directly above the Dockerfile instruction you want to make an exception for.
 > Ignore rule comments look like `# hadolint ignore=DL3001,SC1081`.